The Natural Stuff

 Stevia is a natural sweetener derived from the plant known as Stevia rebaudiana.
 It's sometimes called Bertonia, in honor of Moises S. Bertoni, the Italian botanist who first studied stevia in 1899.
 The most common extract of the stevia plant, stevioside is about 250-300 times sweeter than sugar.

 There have been few studies carried out on stevia simply because it's a plant extract and can't be patented.
-No major corporation is willing to spend the money to prove it's safe without being able to protect their investment.
+No major corporation is willing to spend the money to prove it's safe without protecting their investment.
 One of the few studies that have been done showed that male rats given high doses of stevioside produced fewer sperm and increased cell proliferation in their testicles.
 (That could lead to infertility.)
 Female hamsters had fewer and smaller offspring.
-Unfortunately there are no significant human studies to see if what happened to the animals, would also occur in humans.
+Unfortunately, there are no significant human studies to see if what happened to the animals would also occur in humans.

-If stevia was a newly developed compound or drug, we would agree that rigorous testing should be carried out to prove stevia is safe.
+If stevia were a newly developed compound or drug, we would agree that rigorous testing should be carried out to prove stevia is safe.
 However, the FDA's guidelines state that natural substances used prior to 1958 with no reported adverse effects were GRAS (Generally Recognized as Safe).
-Stevia is a natural substance, it was used extensively for decades before 1958 and there were no reported adverse effects on humans.
-By all rights stevia should have been declared GRAS.
+Stevia is a natural substance.
+It was used extensively for decades before 1958 and there were no reported adverse effects on humans.
+By all rights, stevia should have been declared GRAS.
 It was not.
 This is the basis of all the conspiracy theories that the FDA is in collusion with the artificial sweetener companies, trying to suppress a natural, viable alternative.
 We must admit, it certainly looks suspicious.

 Here's a little more background.
-The FDA requires that a product be proven safe before they allow it to be sold as a food additive.
-However, the FDA must also prove that a product is unsafe in order to ban it.
+The FDA requires that a product be proven safe before allowing it to be sold as a food additive.
+However, the FDA must also prove that a product is unsafe to ban it.
 In 1995 the FDA had not met that burden of proof and they allowed stevia to be sold as a dietary supplement, not a food additive.
 (Dietary supplements require much less testing than food additives.)